Concerned at plight of Palestinian hunger strikers, Ban urges solution without delay

 Document Type: Arabic text, French text, UN news item

-Document Sources: Department of Public Information (DPI), Secretary-General, United Nations High Commissioner for Human Rights (UNHCHR), United Nations News Service, United Nations Special Coordinator for the Middle East Peace Process (UNSCO)
+Document Source: Department of Public Information (DPI), Office of the United Nations High Commissioner for Human Rights (OHCHR), Secretary-General, United Nations News Service, United Nations Special Coordinator for the Middle East Peace Process (UNSCO)